mrkvon/developing-distributed-app/my-profile.md

 So we'll do just that.
 After app gets initialized (with `handleIncomingRedirect`), we take the webId and we look at that url (dereference it, do we call it that?).
 But we don't do it in simple way.
 We use another inrupt's library, `@inrupt/solid-client`.

 This would be a prime time to talk a little bit about Linked Data, or RDF - Resource Description Framework.
-If you know this, skip the next section, and jump directly [here].
+If you know this, skip the next section, and jump directly [here](#get-the-data).

 ## Triples, Triples, Triples